 2) We organize in ways that extend grace and support rather than an hierarchical need for control, expressing our freedom in Christ with humility.

-3) We organize in ways that edify and cause us to think beyond ourselves, causing us to think about out need to express our freedom by serving one another humbly in love.
+3) We organize in ways that edify and cause us to think beyond ourselves, causing us to think about the need to express our freedom by serving one another humbly in love.

 When we stay within these parameters, our organizational efforts enhance ministry rather than entangle, or take away, our freedom — the topic of the next post.